 - 1. Reduce waste generation to move towards zero waste. - 2.
 Use materials in the waste stream for their highest and best use. - 3.
 Maximize reuse and recycling. - 4.
-Engage state agencies, authorities, businesses, institutions, and residents in sustainable materials management programs. - 5.
-Maximize the energy value of materials management.
+Engage state agencies, authorities, businesses, institutions, and residents in sustainable materials management programs.

-- 6. Engage manufacturers in end-of-life management of the products and packages they put into the marketplace with product stewardship programs. - 7.
+- 5. Maximize the amount of energy recovered from the materials managed. - 6.
+Engage manufacturers in end-of-life management of the products and packages they put into the marketplace with product stewardship programs. - 7.
 Encourage self-reliance and sustainability at the local level. - 8.
 Empower consumers to be accountable by encouraging smart purchasing, local purchasing and maintenance (i.e. Repair Cafes). - 9.
 Develop a solid waste management system that is sustainable and enables Ulster County to be self-reliant and responsible for the whole waste cycle.

-The review and evaluation performed in the preparation of this report confirms UCRRA's current practices are exemplary within the current economic and environmental climate.
+The review and evaluation performed in the preparation of this plan supports that UCRRA's current practices have been developed in response to the current economic and environmental climate.
+The purpose of this Plan will be to enhance, to the extent possible, existing systems and programs, as well as implement new programs in an effort to improve waste and recyclable material management practices while enhancing the Agency's fiscal and environmental responsibility.
 UCRRA is highly dependent on remote facilities reusing materials processed through the UCRRA facilities.
 Long-term security and local self-reliance may best be secured through the development of a local facility or facilities for the processing, conversion, or disposal of material generated within Ulster County.
 Economically viable options are limited as a result of Ulster County's low waste and recyclable material generation rates.
 Benefits and economic synergy may be achievable through regionalization.
 The proposed implementation plan and schedule includes early evaluation, study and implementation of potential alternatives.